-As of June 30, 2019 the Agency had \$1,471,767 invested in capital assets.
+As of June 30, 2021 the Agency had \$1,471,767 invested in capital assets.
 The Agency has no other capital assets since all of the projects become assets of the City of The Dalles.
 They have been transferred to the City and do not appear as assets of the Agency.
+For further information regarding capital assets refer to the notes, Section III, note D.